These gluten-free Crockpot Cinnamon Biscuits are the perfect no-fuss brunch treat!

-These biscutis are so good they’re addictive!
+Now, on to the recipe – These biscuits are so good they’re addictive!

-Gluten-Free Cinnamon Biscuits
+Crock Pot Cinnamon Biscuits (Gluten-Free)

-Grease the crockpot with butter
+- Grease the crockpot with butter.

-Melt butter on the stovetop and stir vanilla into it.
+- Melt butter on the stovetop and stir vanilla into it.
 Pour it into a small bowl.

-Combine sugar and cinnamon in another small bowl.
+- Combine sugar and cinnamon in another small bowl.
 Roll a walnut sized piece of dough into a biscuit shape.
 (Note: rolling biscuits out onto a floured surface will incorporate too much flour into your dough making them very dense – thus, the hand rolling method.)

-Dip biscuits into melted butter mixture, then into cinnamon sugar mixture.
+- Dip biscuits into melted butter mixture, then into cinnamon sugar mixture.
 Put in crockpot in a single layer.

-Turn crockpot on high for about 2 hours – depending on your crockpot of course.
+- Turn crockpot on high for about 2 hours – depending on your crockpot of course.

-You can glaze or frost these if want.
+- You can glaze or frost these if want.
 I ended up making some icing for my icing-fanatic hubby.

-Also, The original recipe says to cover the biscuits with a paper towel while they cook to reduce moisture, but I didn’t, and the bicuits didn’t turn out soggy at all.
+- Also, The original recipe says to cover the biscuits with a paper towel while they cook to reduce moisture, but I didn’t, and the bicuits didn’t turn out soggy at all.

 - I’m actually so impressed with the way they cooked up in the crockpot that I’m thinking of making all of our biscuits that way – at least for the rest of the summer.
 Gabriel will be happy to have biscuits and gravy for breakfast without heating up the oven.